-Allowing for 100 square foot per person works well in open-plan offices, where everyone sits close together.
-However, if your work requires that your staff need more privacy for their roles and you’ll be using cubicles or even small offices for each person, then you’ll need more than 100 square foot per person.
-It’s worth doubling that figure if you’ll need more isolated work spaces for your staff.
+- Allowing for 100 square feet per person works well in open-plan offices, where everyone sits close together.
+However, if your work requires that your staff need more privacy for their roles and you’ll be using cubicles or even small offices for each person, you’ll need more than 100 square feet per person.
+It’s worth doubling that figure if you need more isolated workspaces for your staff.

 - With company expansion comes the need for more space, an additional cost that you must factor into your budget.

 - You should consider whether you want to start with an office size that’s surplus to your needs or if you’re going to relocate to a bigger office when you hire more staff.